cstoicescu/iptv-free-tv/README.md

 FreeTv V.1.2 - fix ArrayIndexOutOfBounds Exception ( occurs sometimes on getting category )
 FreeTv V.1.2.1 - increase performance by adding headless mode, runtime down to 15 seconds from ~50
 FreeTv V.1.3  - change chromedriver path from relative to "user.dir".
 Added chromedriver to src
-FreeTv V.1.4 - TO DO add feature -> update github repository automatically when RUN.bat is executed successfully.
+FreeTv V.1.4 - TO DO add feature -> update github repository automatically when RUN.bat is executed successfully. ** DONE not madepublic**